Quantum information scrambling in strongly disordered Rydberg spin systems: Experimental proposal for Rydberg tweezer arrays

-The inset of \cref{fig:sampling} shows the $\siz\sjz$-OTO commutator $C_z(r,t) = \bra{\psi}[\siz(t),\sjz]^\dagger[\siz(t),\sjz]\ket{\psi}$ for an ordered XXZ Heisenberg chain and the above described classes of initial states.
+The inset of \cref{fig:sampling} shows the $\siz\sjz$-OTO commutator $C_z(r,t) = \bra{\psi}[\siz(t),\sjz]^\dagger[\siz(t),\sjz]\ket{\psi}$ for an ordered ($h/J=0$) XXZ Heisenberg chain and the above described classes of initial states.
 Whereas Haar random states show little variance, $C_z$ depends greatly on the chosen initial state for the more easily preparable product states.
 The average over many initial states approaches the expectation value $\frac{1}{2^N}\Tr\left([\siz(t),\sjz]^\dagger[\siz(t),\sjz]\right)$, but the speed of convergence differs for different random state ensembles.
 Samples of random product states show less variance in $C_z$ and their average converges faster than that of random bitstring states.
 However, random bitstring states have the advantage that the OTOC for all sites $j$ of the spin chain can be measured simultaneously, while random product states require a series of $N$ measurements.
 To see which set is better at estimating the infinite-temperature expectation value, we investigate the dependence of the convergence rates on the system size $N$.
 We use Krylov methods \cite{park_unitary_1986,luitz_information_2017,luitz_emergent_2019,colmenarez_lieb-robinson_2020} and restrict calculations to the largest symmetry sector to increase the range of accessible system sizes compared to \cref{sec:theory}.
 At system sizes $N>13$, calculating the full trace of $[\siz(t),\sjz]^\dagger[\siz(t),\sjz]$ proves prohibitively expensive.
 As a proxy, we use the standard error of the mean (SEM), averaged over time steps from $Jt=0.1$ to $Jt=2$, shown in the main panel of \cref{fig:sampling}.
 Although random product states converge faster than random bitstring states, the relative error becomes independent of system size as $N$ increases.
 Because random bitstring states allow for simultaneous readout of $N$ observables, they prove more economical once $N\gtrsim10$.
-For Haar random states, we recover the exponential increase in accuracy with system size.
+For Haar random states, we recover the exponential increase in accuracy with system size, which for unitary operators is also independent of the Hamiltonian and therefore holds equally at higher disorder (cf. \cref{app:typicality}).
+For random product or bitstring states, however, the sampling variance is expected to grow with disorder \cite{dag_detection_2019}.